Your Garden Zone is:

 Shrubs - Hedges

-A privacy hedge is a live wall made up of plants surrounding property or land.
+A privacy hedge is a live wall of plants surrounding property or land.
 Some are entirely ornamental, while others are mainly functional, such as those used for privacy.
 They might be evergreen or deciduous shrubs in nature and are typically pruned to exact sizes and forms for aesthetic purposes.

 Evergreens, especially, make excellent refuge and privacy screens because they grow quickly and efficiently.
 Some grow fast into thick bushes, while others take their time to develop.
 Avoid growing them in a straight linear structure when establishing your live screen.
-Instead, grow them in a zig-zag pattern to create a more expansive impression while also allowing the trees to enjoy more air and sunlight.
+Instead, grow them in a zig-zag pattern to create a more expansive impression while allowing the trees to enjoy more air and sunlight.
 This will also aid in the ability to bend in the wind, reducing breaking and the formation of wind tunnels.

-Many conifers are ideal candidates because they have thick, dense foliage that acts as natural barricades in your yard, protecting from any environmental or physical threat.
+Many conifers are ideal candidates because they have thick, dense foliage that acts as natural barricades in your yard, protecting you from any environmental or physical threat.
 In addition, certain broadleaf evergreen plants develop rapidly and seem ideal for creating formal hedgerows by trimming them.

-Types of Privacy Hedges:
+Types of Privacy Hedge Shrubs:

 Viburnum- Since they grow in a dense, bushy manner, they are excellent choices for use as bushes or mixed border shrubs.
 Their thick, dense foliage can provide lush and thick privacy screens adorned with fragrant spring blooms.
 The following are the finest viburnum cultivars for hedging: Arrowwood viburnum shrub, Black haw viburnum bush, Maple leaf viburnum, and Viburnum Dentatum Shrub.